tbsp/uxngb/README.md

 A highly experimental port of the [uxn virtual machine](https://wiki.xxiivv.com/site/uxn.html) to the Game Boy and Game Boy Color gaming handheld.
 I knew this was a fairly ridiculous project from the start, but wanted to see how it might perform and was pleased to see [compudanza's pong tutorial](https://compudanzas.net/uxn_tutorial_day_6.html) run at slow-motion playable speeds.

-No effort has gone into optimizing for performance, aside from trying to avoid writing intentionally bad code.
-Getting it to run at all was the primary goal.
-I even optimized for space savings for several of the instructions, because the opportunity for code reuse was too hard to ignore.
+Some effort has gone into optimizing for performance.
 The MUL and DIV instructions are obviously very slow due to the lack of hardware support for those operations.
-Unrolling of loops and other approaches could yield significant improvements in speed.
+They have been unrolled for speed, but additional optimizations are likely possible.

 You can download a binary build [here](https://github.com/tbsp/uxngb/releases).
 Binaries with a variety of UXN ROMs appended are also available there.